wakaspar/takl-api-challenge/README.md

 by Adam Kaspar

 ## Introduction
- - This application is a simple Rails JSON API that consumes a `provider` UUID, an array of `geo_coordinates` (representing a user's position), and an array of `addresses_attributes` (representing destination for a delivery route).
+ - This application is a simple Rails JSON API that consumes a `provider` UUID, an array of `geo_coordinates` (representing a user's position), and an array of `addresses_attributes` (representing destinations for a delivery route).
 The `POST` route returns an optimized list of addresses in order of proximity.
-You can iterate through the array by index.
-RSpec is enabled, but not finished.
+The list is an array and can be iterated through by index.
+ - RSpec is enabled, but not finished.
 Current test coverage includes model testing, but request testing is still in development.
-I suggest running locally, as I haven't had time to test it in a production environment.
+ - I suggest running locally, as I haven't had time to test it in a production environment.

 ## Usage
 - Fork/clone the app.